VH-RON. Boeing 737-4L7. c/n 26960-2483.

 Registered to Comair South Africa

-Departed Melbourne on delivery flight to South Africa - November 12, 2006
+Departed Melbourne (Tullamarine) on the ferry flight to South Africa - November 12, 2006

-Operated by Comair as a British Airways franchise in British Airways livery and Comair titles
+Operated by Comair as a British Airways franchise in the British Airways livery and Comair titles

-Operated first Comair revenue service Johannesburg-Mauritius as BA6399 - March 10, 2007
+Operated its first Comair revenue service Johannesburg - Mauritius as BA6399 - March 10, 2007

 VH-RON.
-Air Nauru - in the full livery at Brisbane Airport, September 2005.
+Air Nauru - 'President Hammer De Roburt' in the standard livery at Brisbane Airport, September 25, 2005.

 ZS-OAA.
-British Airways - in the full livery at Johannesburg Airport, March 2007.
+British Airways - in the standard livery at Johannesburg Airport, March 2007.